-Regardless of your current eligibility status for life insurance coverage, you must complete the life insurance beneficiary form and corresponding addendum when enrolling in the RPB.
-Your beneficiary forms will remain on file in the event that you increase your pension contribution to a minimum of 10 percent.
+Regardless of your current eligibility status for life insurance coverage, you must complete the life insurance beneficiary form and corresponding addendum when enrolling in RPB.
+Your beneficiary forms will remain on file in the event that you increase your retirement contribution to a minimum of 10 percent.

-Please contact the RPB office if you have questions about completing your RPB beneficiary designation forms.
+Please contact our RPB office if you have questions about completing your RPB beneficiary designation forms.

 Important Update Regarding Same-Sex Marriages